 1) Lock filter first with the bayonet locks.

-2) Then press it down with a finger and turn the whole shade with filter till it sits as tight as it can.
+2) Then press it down with a finger and turn the whole shade with filter until it sits as tight as it can.

-Obviously, when you want to take off the ND filter, you will have to turn the shade counter-clockwise till the filter screw let go of the screw on the lens.
+Obviously, when you want to take off the ND filter, you will have to turn the shade counter-clockwise until the filter screws let go of the screw on the lens.

 Buy the new eBook